When do you begin accepting applications?

 The LSAT is offered four times a year: October, December, February, and June.
 The ideal time for taking the LSAT is the June or October test administration prior to the fall in which you wish to enroll.
 To be most competitive for fall admission, applicants are encouraged to take the LSAT no later than February.

-I'm not able to take the LSAT until June 2015.
+I'm not able to take the LSAT until June or July.
 Can I still apply?

 I have more than one LSAT score.
 How will that be viewed?